Ensure your B2B event’s success with these practical tips.

-- Using Microsoft’s facilities, your own company’s meeting rooms or a customer’s facilities.
+- Using our own company’s meeting rooms or a customer’s facilities.
 If these aren’t available, book a room at a large hotel or meeting center easily accessible from the highway.
 (Or use Webcasts or Web seminars instead.)

 - Ensuring that the venue is accessible and the directions are correct by driving to it yourself, parking and then walking to the building.

 - Paying attention to the location of parking lots and garages: women attendees don’t want to walk by themselves to an out-of-the-way lot or garage, especially after dark.

 - Supplying maps and directions with the best routes to take.

 Webcasts, Web seminars, teleseminars-whatever the name or format-these “virtual” events require just as much planning and promoting as a live seminar or presentation.
 In addition, because of their virtual nature, they also come with their own special considerations, so it pays to keep in mind the following:

 - Using untested or bottom-budget technology that causes glitches during your event.

 - Waiting until the last minute to hold a trial run-through or not doing one at all.